Jonathunky/everyfruitcase/pages/everycase/MM2W3.md

-# iPhone 13 mini  with MagSafe - Clear Case
+# iPhone 13  with MagSafe - Clear Case

 [Return to previous page](/iphone_13)